Heather/ctodo/README.md

 For Windows
 ----------
+Compilable with MinGW to compile run `build.bat`

+Also there is Visual Studio stuff here:
+	git@github.com:Cynede/wtodo.git

 Compilable with MSVC 2010 / 2012, there is

  - project files for everything
  - bat files for fast compilation
  - additional testing in scripts
+ - GUI: work in progress (but I'm lazy)

 License
 -------